ethyca/fides/docs/fidesops/docs/development/update_erd_diagram.md

 # Updating database diagram

-If you make updates to the Fidesops application database, you should update our DB Architecture diagram in the documentation.
+If you make updates to the fidesops application database, you should update our DB Architecture diagram in the documentation.

 1. Connect [DBeaver](https://dbeaver.io/) to our `app` DB container